sky-uk/ruby-bootcamp/exercise-5/readme.md

 The price of the shopping list is: £pounds.pence
 ```

-Note: This time round, the shopping list is in a string instead of an array.
-You are going to need to use the String API to get to back to something you can work with.
+**Note:** This time round, the shopping list is in a string instead of an array.
+You are going to need to use the String API to get back to something you can work with.